stephenjsweeney/blobwarsAttrition/README.md

 http://www.stephenjsweeney.com/games/attrition/#purchase

+Demo data files are also available.
+See further below for more details.

 ### DATA INSTALLATION

 The data folder should be placed alongside the gfx, sound, and music folders, so that the game can access it.
 By default, the "make install" step will place the data files into /opt/blobWarsAttrition.
 This is where you should copy the data folder, in order for the game to work.
 Or, after building, you can run the game in place.